Hannah Louise Shearer: Star Trek

 The first episode that Shearer wrote for The Next Generation was "When the Bough Breaks", which she later said was her favourite episode on the series.
 She pitched the idea to associate producer D.C.
 Fontana on the basis of using the families aboard the ship that had not been mentioned since the pilot episode of the series.
 She subsequently conducted an uncredited re-write on the teleplay for the episode "Coming of Age".
 She also re-wrote the teleplay for "Skin of Evil", which features the death of main cast character Tasha Yar and was originally written by Joseph Stefano.
 However, she was given a writing credit for this.
-She was subsequently thanked in the foreword of Jean Lorrah's The Next Generation novel Survivors alongside Gene Roddenberry and Stafano, as the book was inspired by "Skin of Evil".
+She was subsequently thanked in the foreword of Jean Lorrah's The Next Generation novel Survivors alongside Gene Roddenberry and Stefano, as the book was inspired by "Skin of Evil".

 Because of the impending 1988 Writers Guild of America strike, her work on "We'll Always Have Paris" with Deborah Dean Davis was completed in five days.
 She was not happy with the subsequent edits made to the script that the pair originally turned in, saying that "we were writing the most romantic episode in the world" but that "it was toned down 75%".
 She left the writing staff for the series between season one and season two because she did not get along with fellow staffer Maurice Hurley.
 She later came up with the story idea for "Pen Pals" which was developed into a script by Melinda M. Snodgrass.
 Her final script for TNG was "The Price".
 Her final Star Trek writing credit was on the Star Trek: Deep Space Nine episode "Q-Less", which was the only episode of that series to feature the character of Q.